jengalas/bwaf-bbw/_bbw-projects/mirrorhouse.md

 architects:
 - title: Monika Haefelfinger
   role: 'XTEN Architecture '
-location: 'Hollywood Hills, California '
+location: 'Hollywood Hills, CA '
 year:
 description: 'Perched in the hills, this house is an exercise in restraint: white plaster and polished black marble make up this starkly limited palette. '